 Must be a dual SHRM member in good standing.
 SHRM Certification highly desirable.

-Should be able to visit student chapters throughout the state and attend NHRMA HR Leaders of Tomorrow Student
+Should be able to visit student chapters throughout the state and attend NHRMA HR Leaders of Tomorrow Student Conference planning sessions and the annual student conference event.